 A React component that tells Expo to keep the app loading screen open if it is the first and only component rendered in your app.
-When it is removed, the loading screen will disappear and your app will be visible when the component is removed.
+Unless autoHideSplash prop is set to false, the loading screen will disappear and your app will be visible when the component is removed.

-This is incredibly useful to let you download and cache fonts, logo and icon images and other assets that you want to be sure the user has on their device for an optimal experience before rendering they start using the app.
+This is incredibly useful to let you download and cache fonts, logos, icon images and other assets that you want to be sure the user has on their device for an optimal experience before rendering and they start using the app.

 The following props are recommended, but optional for the sake of backwards compatibility (they were introduced in SDK21).
 If you do not provide any props, you are responsible for coordinating loading assets, handling errors, and updating state to unmount the AppLoading component.

 startAsync (function) -- A function that returns a Promise, and the Promise should resolve when the app is done loading required data and assets.

 onError (function) -- If startAsync throws an error, it is caught and passed into the function provided to onError.